Invariance of immersed Floer cohomology under Lagrangian surgery: Coherent perturbations

+The once-marked disks with boundary conditions $\gamma_{x}$ and $\gamma_{\ol{x}}$ glue together along the strip like end to a disk with no-strip like end whose boundary condition is the concatenation of $\gamma_x$ and $\gamma_{\ol{x}}$.
+This boundary condition is isotopic to the constant boundary condition, and the determinant line extends over the isotopy giving a canonical isomorphism

-A choice of orientations $O_{x} \in \DD^\pm_{x}$ for the self-intersection points $x$ are {\em coherent} if the isomorphisms \eqref{caniso} are orientation preserving with respect to the standard orientation on $\R$.
-Similarly for each cell $\sigma_j \in \cI^c(\phi)$ choose an orientation on the domain $B^{d(j)}$.
-Given a relative spin structure for $\phi:L \to X$ the orientation at $u$ is determined by an isomorphism where each $j_k\in\{1,2\}$ depending on the type of end (branched or unbranched) associated to $e_k$.
-The isomorphism \eqref{split2} is determined by degenerating the surface with strip-like ends to a nodal surface as in Figure \ref{closed}.
+A choice of orientations $o_{x} \in \DD^\pm_{x}$ for the self-intersection points $x$ are {\em coherent} if the isomorphisms \eqref{caniso} are orientation preserving with respect to the standard orientation on $\R$.
+For each critical point choose an orientation on the corresponding cell and let $\DD^-_{\sigma_j}$ denote the determinant line of the tangent space to the cell at any point.
+Choose orientations $\DD^+_{\sigma_k^\dual}$ for the stable manifolds so that the combined orientations for stable and unstable manifolds at the critical points give the orientation on $X$.
+Given a relative spin structure for $\phi:L \to X$, the orientation at $u$ is determined by an isomorphism The isomorphism \eqref{split2} is determined by degenerating the surface with strip-like ends to a nodal surface as in Figure \ref{closed}.
 Thus each end $\eps_e, e \in \mE(S_v)$ of a component $S_v$ with a node $w$ mapping to a self-intersection point is replaced by a disk $S_{v^\pm(e)}$ with one end attached to the rest of the surface by a node $w_e^\pm$.
 After combining the orientations $o_e$ on the determinant lines on $S_{v^\pm(k)}$ with orientations $o_\sigma$ on the tangent spaces to cells $\sigma$ in the case of broken edges or semi-infinite edges $e \in \Edge(\Gamma), \ell(e) = \infty$, one obtains an orientation $o_u$ on the determinant line of the parameterized linear operator $\det(\ti{D}_u)$.
-The orientations on the determinant line $o_u$ give orientations on the regularized moduli spaces $\M_\Gamma(\phi,D)$.
-In particular the zero-dimensional types $\M_\Gamma(\phi,D)$ inherits orientation maps
+The orientations on the determinant lines give orientations on the regularized moduli spaces $\M_\Gamma(X,\phi,\ul{\sigma})$.

+There is a similar discussion for weighted moduli spaces.
+The moduli space of weighted trees $\M_\Gamma^{\wt}$ is oriented via the product description \eqref{wtprod}. in the case of labels $1_\phi^{\whitet}$ or $1_\phi^{\blackt}$ the orientations of the moduli spaces are defined by considering the normal bundles of the inclusions $\{\infty \} \to [0,\infty]$ resp. $\{ 0 \} \to [0,\infty]$ to be positively resp. negatively weighted.
+In particular, the components $\M_\Gamma(X,\phi,\ul{\sigma})_{\leq 1}$ of expected dimension at most one are equipped with orientations satisfying the standard gluing signs for inclusions of boundary components described in \cite[Theorem 4.10]{ainfty}.